This site is best experienced on a laptop or desktop.

 The live status system

-How it works
+• How it works

-MacBook daemon
+• MacBook daemon

-Lenovo and Gaming PC daemons
+• Lenovo and Gaming PC daemons

 Python scripts managed by NSSM (Non-Sucking Service Manager) as proper Windows services - they start on boot, restart on crash and run without a visible terminal.
 The Gaming PC daemon also reads GPU utilisation via pynvml (NVIDIA's Python library) and detects the currently running game through five escalating tiers: a hardcoded map of known games, the Steam Web API, Epic Games local manifest files, EA App manifest files and finally process-name fuzzy matching against IGDB's game database.
 Cover art is fetched from IGDB on first detection and cached for the session.
+The card it feeds mirrors the PS5 one: CPU and GPU as small live graphs built from the polls, the current game while I play and the last game I played once the PC goes offline.

-Spotify
+• Spotify

-PS5
+• PS5

 A Cloudflare Worker runs on a cron every 2 minutes and polls the PlayStation Network presence API using a custom OAuth v2 flow written from scratch - no third-party libraries.
 Sony's session cookie (NPSSO) is exchanged for a short-lived access token and a long-lived refresh token on first run.
 The refresh token is stored in Cloudflare Workers KV and rotated on each use, so the session stays valid for around 60 days before needing a new NPSSO.
 Game cover art is fetched from IGDB on each run.
 The result (online status, game name, cover art, last seen timestamp) is written to Upstash Redis.

-Discord
+• Discord

 The Discord presence card uses Lanyard, a free open-source API that exposes Discord rich presence data for opted-in users.
 It shows online status (online, idle, do not disturb, offline), current activity (game being played, VS Code workspace, Spotify playback via Discord) and elapsed time.
 On /now the card always shows, even offline.
 On /notes it only appears when I am online.
 Multiple simultaneous activities stack with type labels.

-GitHub activity
+• GitHub activity

 The GitHub strip uses the GitHub REST API to show the last repository I pushed to and when.
 It is fetched server-side and cached in Redis for 5 minutes.
-My profile repo (zaccesss/zaccesss) is excluded so the strip always shows real project activity rather than profile README updates.
+My profile repo is excluded so the strip always shows real project activity rather than profile README updates.

 Something interesting or something broken?
 Let me know.